paulgeeleher/nature_bca/README.md

 # Consistency in large pharmacogenomic studies

-**NOTE**: A reply to Haibe-Kains/Quackenbush "Response to 'Consistency in large pharmacogenomic studies'" is available here.
+**NOTE**: A reply to Haibe-Kains/Quackenbush "Response to 'Consistency in large pharmacogenomic studies'" will be available here soon...

 Thanks for replicating the analysis from Geeleher, et al...